kmicinski/beautiful-jekyll/_posts/2016-06-12-pushdown-for-free.md

 Frankly, I never would have thought of this, but it mirrors a trick I've seen used in this [excellent paper on object sensitivity](https://yanniss.github.io/typesens-popl11.pdf).
 There, they realize that you need to allocate for *objects* in a special way.
 Here, the authors realize you need to allocate *continuations* in a special way.

 (I've just said what the type of the allocator is, not what its implementation is yet.)

+#### Store Widening

+Global store widening is a trick that Tom tells me he uses a lot in these analyses.
+This trick threads a global store through an analysis.
+The problem is basically that the naïve analysis without global store widening ends up doing a bunch of redundant work that ends up getting merged together in the final solution.

+I don't have a crisp explanation of this, except to pull a quote from the paper:

+> The crux of the issue is that, in exploring a naïve state-space
+> (where each state is specific to a whole store), we may explore both
+> sides of every diamond in the store lattices.
+All combinations of
+> possible bindings in a store may need to be explored, including
+> every alternate path up the store lattice.
+For example, along one
+> explored path we might extend an address a˜1 with clof1 before
+> extending it with clof2, and along another path we might add these
+> closures in the reverse order (i.e., clof2 before clof1).
+We might also
+> extend another address a˜2 with clof1 either before or after either
+> of these cases, and so forth.
+This potential for exponential blowup
+> is unavoidable without further widening or coarser structural
+> abstraction.

+Sets are unordered, so building up a set of `{a,b}` as a first then `b`, or `b` first then `a`, means you're wasting a lot of time (exponential when you could have polynomial).
+Store widening is way to combat this, by pulling the stores out of the states.
+Instead, it represents every state as a "configuration" (which is everything except a store) and then pairs it with a global store.

 ## Terms
 - "administrative normal form"